 We provide diagnosis and treatment for:

-Thanks to the backing of major research efforts, remarkable progress has been made in developing therapies for the treatment of cancer.
-This includes our innovative and highly respected Developmental Therapeutics Program which has launched phase I and phase II clinical trials for patients with androgen-independent prostate cancer.
+- We offer an innovative and highly respected Developmental Therapeutics Program, which has launched phase I and phase II clinical trials for patients with androgen-independent prostate cancer.